ccaique-lima/lanyon/_posts/2022-03-05-pulse-oximeter.md

 description:
 ---

 We are surrounded by everyday objects that we have no idea how they work.
-One of them is pulse oximeter, used to monitor oxygen saturation and heart rate. herein, we will see its working principle and discover that it isn't witchcraft but science & technology.
+One of them is pulse oximeter, used to monitor oxygen saturation and heart rate.
+Herein, we'll see its working principle and discover that it isn't witchcraft but science & technology.

 ### How it uses light to measure oxygen? 🤔